Diversity

 –Carter G. Woodson

-Race in the workplace can be a touchy subject, and many organizations try to be “colorblind” in a misguided attempt at establishing equality.
+Race in the workplace can be a difficult subject, and many organizations make misguided attempts at establishing equality.

-In fact, when companies downplay demographic differences, this actually just increases underrepresented employees’ perception of bias from their white colleagues and reduces engagement in their work. 😬
+In fact, when companies downplay demographic differences, this actually increases underrepresented employees’ perception of bias from their white colleagues and reduces engagement in their work.
+It can be seen as an attempt to avoid uncomfortable conversations, which are difficult but also important when trying to make real changes in the workplace.

 So, best practice #1: Don’t be colorblind.
-Your employees should be able to openly discuss, embrace, and be proud of their cultural and ethnic backgrounds.
-Embrace your differences!
+Your employees should be able to openly discuss, embrace, and be proud of their cultural and ethnic backgrounds, and raise issues they face today as well.

-With this in mind, let’s cover some other Black History Month—and any cultural or ethnic celebration—best practices!
+With this in mind, let’s cover some other Black History Month best practices.

 Make it a company-wide effort